 The Integra Boost is one example of a humidity regulator that can be placed into a jar of flower to keep it moist and prevent mold from forming on the buds.
 These small packets also ensure a smooth smoke, as opposed to the harshness of taking a big puff of some dry herb that has been sitting in a jar for weeks or months.
 Integra Boost keeps the terpenes from losing their pungency, resulting in a flavorful smoke similar to right after the plant has been harvested.
 Packets of Integra Boost are typically sold for around $4 apiece, well worth the price of preserving the freshness of your favorite strain.
 They include Replacement Indicator Cards that signal when it’s time for a replacement Boost.

 Many cannabis lovers extract the trichomes from a cannabis flower in order to produce kief, the powder that comes from dry resin glands.
 Kief contains a high concentration of terpenes and cannabinoids.
-Essentially, you are smoking a powder made from the trichomes without inhaling the rest of the plant, which amplifies the taste and medicinal qualities of the marijuana.
+Essentially, you are smoking a powder made from the trichomes without inhaling the rest of the plant, which amplifies the taste of the marijuana.
 Kief can be obtained through mechanical dry sifting, and many cannabis enthusiasts use a 3-piece herb grinder that will store the kief so that it can later be sprinkled on top of a bowl of flower for enhanced effect.
 Trichomes can also be processed into hash oil for dabbing purposes.
 It’s a key element of the cannabis plant, and no 420 lover should overlook the sticky resin crystals known as trichomes.